lawrenceleejr/Sklimmer/README.md

-You can turn each step on and off with the following flags that are public members of the algo class (Not working yet)
+You can turn each step on and off with the following flags that are public members of the algo class (See Run/ATestRun.cxx for example usage.)

 ```
 	// To turn on the copying of branches to an output xAOD